Image Credits: Joe Haberthier, Dave Morgan, Steve Childers, and Bruce Gavett

 Please note that FAS does not specifically recommend or endorse this or any other software, we only provide information that is generally available.

 DeepSky Stacker is an alternative software package you might consider to stack your images.
+It can also be used to review your FIT frames and discard ones with issues.
+It appears that DSS only runs on in a Windows environment and not on a Mac.
 (More to come here.)

 - Trevor Jones.
 “Deep Sky Stacker Tutorial.”
 AstroBackyard.